 In the evenings, the large sambar deer often walk right into the campsites.
 They are only grazing for food and do not worry about the campers.
 If you leave food unattended while you are away from the site, you may well find it is gone when you return.
 As far as the deer are concerned, unattended food is their food.

-For something a little more comfortable, there is the Kao Yai Grandview Resort.
-The resort is in a picturesque location on route 3077 only 150m before the park gates.
-It has facilities including a swimming pool, tennis courts and mountain bike hire.
+Grandview Resort - Khao YaiKhao Yai Grandview Resort (3 star) -- At the Prachinburi side this is a perfect location to base yourself for a trip to Khao Yai National Park.
+The resort has amenities such as TV, fridge, air-con, en-suite bathrooms.
+It is in a picturesque location on route 3077, only 150m before the park gates.
+It has a swimming pool, tennis courts and mountain bike hire.

 There are two ways to enter Khao Yai Park from Nakon Nayok, the easy way and the hard way.

 The easy way is by road.
-From Nakon Nayok town, take route 33 towards Prachinburi and drive 15km until you reach a traffic circle.
+From Nakhon Nayok town, take route 33 towards Prachinburi and drive 15km until you reach a traffic circle.
 The left hand turn is route 3077 towards Khao Yai National Park.
 The park checkpoint is 15km along route 3077 and you will pay your park entrance fee there.

 The hard way is to trek in through the jungle.
 It is a demanding 2-day trek into the heart of Khao Yai.
 These treks started in 1992.
 They start from the base of Nang Rong waterfall and have become popular with tourists.
 The trekking season runs from December to June.
 They suspend the treks over the worst of the rainy season.
 Note that you need to book these treks in advance with the Tourism Authority of Thailand, Nakhon Nayok Office, tel: 037 312 282 or 037 312 284.